 I hope you’ve been watching gold and silver.
-They’ve been moving nicely lower, right on target with my cycle forecast for a potential major low later this month.
+They’ve been moving nicely higher, after having made a low right on target in December with my cycle forecast for a potential major low.

-That said, I thought I’d take this opportunity to answer your most pressing questions on the precious metals.
+That said, I thought I’d take this opportunity to answer your most pressing questions on precious metals (as well as other markets).

-After all, they are the markets where there is the most amount of mis-information out there.
+After all, the precious metals are the markets where there is the most amount of misinformation.

 And the markets that most pundits seem to completely misunderstand.
 So let’s get right to those questions.

 Q: Larry, you’ve been right as rain about deflation.
-So how could gold and silver bottom when deflation seems to be picking up steam?
+So why are gold and silver now rallying when deflation still seems to be dominant?

 A: There are numerous reasons.
 But the most important is the following:

-Precious metals can do well in either extreme.
-Extreme inflation, or extreme deflation.
+Precious metals can do extremely well in deflation.

 In fact, historically, gold gains the most purchasing power during periods of deflation, not inflation.
 The reason for that is also simple: During extreme deflation, the debt and credit structure of the world’s monetary system — especially sovereign debt — come under increasing stress.